-Last week, we were invited to Bain & Company’s Retail Bank of the Future Summit to present our insights on the physical to digital migration in banking.
+Digital disruption is occurring in every industry.
+In 2016, we spent a day at the Retail Bank of the Future Summit, hosted by Bain & Company, evaluating the disruption in the retail banking landscape and presented our insights on the physical to digital migration in banking.
 This international consulting firm’s financial services practice has marquis clients from around the world who come together in the spirit of open collaboration to share their successes and challenges in adapting to an ever-shifting dynamic in retail banking – mainly, how digital technology is shaping banking’s reality now and into the future.

 Through such a global representation, participants hear first-hand accounts of how banks deploy strategies to address the customer journey.
 What’s interesting to learn is that there is a great deal of variability across the globe regarding digital adoption.
 In terms of transitioning from physical to digital, some parts of the world are living in the future, others are still in the past, and here in the U.S., banks existing squarely in the present.
 In short, regardless of a position along the digital continuum, branch banking is not dead; it’s just different.